zbalkan/osq-ext-bin/README.md

 +--------------------------------------+--------------+-----------------------+---------+-------+--------------------------------------+
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where the **matches** column determines if any of the signature in the yara file matched with the target file and **count** gives the count of rules that matched.
+where the **matches** column determines if any of the signature in the yara file matched with the target file and **count** gives the count of rules that matched.
 For a file event to be considered for matching against the yara signatures, it should also satisfy the file filters criteria.

 4 Application Log Monitoring
 ----------------------------